Rio Dulce & Livingston: Guatemala’s tropical paradise

-Nestled between the Guatemalan Highlands and the Caribbean Sea, Rio Dulce and Livingston are two of Guatemala’s hidden gems, offering a perfect blend of vibrant culture, breathtaking natural beauty, and intriguing history.
+Nestled between the Guatemalan Highlands and the Caribbean Sea, Rio Dulce and Livingston are two of Guatemala’s best kept secrets, offering a perfect blend of vibrant culture, breathtaking natural beauty, and intriguing history.

 Rio Dulce, which translates to “Sweet River,” is a majestic waterway flowing from Lake Izabal, the largest lake in Guatemala.
 This serene river weaves through lush tropical rainforests, creating a tranquil corridor of rich biodiversity.
 The jade-coloured waters are bordered by dense vegetation, where visitors can spot wildlife like howler monkeys, toucans, and manatees in their natural habitat.